Grubine: Culture

 The KUD Imotske Golubice inherits traditional kantanje and ganga singing along with traditional costumes and customs.
 Progress in association work was done with the huge effort of Neda Kujundžić Turkina.
 The Ecological society Bunar (The Well) cares for the purity of the place, protection of nature and the environment.
 The special focus of this society is the Vrljika river.

 Grubine is "famous" for Mercedes-Benz cars.
 This place with only a thousand people operate more than 200 Mercedes-Benz vehicles, both cars and trucks.
 Many residents from Grubine migrated to Germany seeking better jobs, mostly in the 1970s and then returned with new vehicles.

 Krčevac Spring is located in Matkovici hamlet and is famous for its endemic olms (Čovječja ribica).
 The olm can be found on the Podbablje municipally coat of arms and is also the symbol of Matkovići hamlet.

 A traditional folk manifestation called Žužulijada is held every summer in Žužuli hamlet where residents split into two teams - “Upper road“ and “Beneath road“, which compete in old folk disciplines.

 In 2016, the “Magic Time Vinyl Festival“ was organised for the first time.
-This unique Croatian Festival of old record boards and music antiquities takes place on the Vrljika river bank in a special environment between vineyards and mills.
-The Festival lasts all day long featuring disco and dance music.
+This Croatian Festival of old record boards and music antiquities takes place on the Vrljika river bank between vineyards and mills.
+The Festival lasts all day, featuring disco and dance music.

 During the Independence War in Croatia, Grubine paid a large price in men.
 Mladen Jonjić, Vinko Žužul, Josip Žužul, Ivan Karin and Marijan Jonjić gave their lives for Croatian freedom.
 Their names can be found on the memorial at the “Our Lady – Queen of Croats“ church entrance, among the names of 15 fallen heroes from the Podbablje municipality.